julien-duponchelle/scrapy-elasticsearch/README.rst

 ELASTICSEARCH_TYPE - elastic search type
 ELASTICSEARCH_UNIQ_KEY - optional field, unique key in string (must be a field declared in model, see items.py) ELASTICSEARCH_BUFFER_LENGTH - optional field, number of items to be processed during each bulk insertion to Elasticsearch.
 Default size is 500.
+ELASTICSEARCH_AUTH  - optional field, set to 'NTLM' to use NTLM authentification ELASTICSEARCH_USERNAME - optional field, set to 'DOMAIN\username', only used with NLTM authentification ELASTICSEARCH_PASSWORD - optional field, set to your 'password', only used with NLTM authentification

 Here is an example app (dirbot https://github.com/jayzeng/dirbot) in case you are still confused.